lip6/ITSTools/itstools/doc.md

     --fixpoint {BFS,DFS} : this options controls which kind of saturation algorithm is applied.
 Both are variants of saturation not really full DFS or BFS. [default: BFS]

++ An Option controlling the reachable set computation ( specific to its-reach)

+        The default behavior of its-reach is to build the full state space (which is hopefully finite), using saturation.
+This behavior can be changed to force a bounded BFS exploration (i.e. bounded model-checking or bmc) of the state space over a given number of steps.

+        -bmc XXX : use limited depth BFS exploration, up to XXX (an integer) steps from initial state.

+Considering that we intend to run the file *kangan10.gal*.
+There are two different ways to do so:

+**The first one:**